hermscoder/data-structures-algorithms/README.md

 It has to be a **contiguous set of numbers**.
 With no gaps.

-## How do we find a specific children?
+## Index calculation

-For that we use a bit of math.
-Again, keep in mind that it will be always a complete tree.
+For finding a specific element child/parent, we will use a bit of math.

+Again, keep in mind that a heap will be always a complete tree.

+### How do we find a specific children?

 Let's say we want to find the children of the item 72, how do we do it?